lehtojo/vivid-2/README.md

 }
 ```

-## Is-expressions
+### Is-expressions
 Runtime type inspection can be achieved by using is-expressions.
 By default, is-expressions are implemented using virtual tables.
+Is-expressions call `internal_is` function that can be implemented by the user or the standard library for example.
 ```python
 # We can't add 'plain' modifier, because we need virtual tables
 Animal {